ANLCA congratulates Adeniyi, Bala Usman, describes their appointments as strategic – The Sun Nigeria

 By Steve Agbota

-As President Bola Ahmed Tinubu is setting up his administration’s workforce to champion his “Renewed Hope” by making strategic appointments, the Association of Nigerian Licensed Customs Agents (ANLCA) has congratulated the newly appointed Acting Comptroller General of the Nigeria Customs Service (NCS), Deputy Comptroller General Adeniyi Bashir Adewale and Hadiza Bala Usman who was also appointed as Special Adviser on Policy Coordination to the President, the new Service Chiefs and other appiontees.
+As President Bola Ahmed Tinubu moves to set up an administration workforce to champion his “Renewed Hope”with strategic appointments, the Association of Nigerian Licensed Customs Agents (ANLCA) has congratulated the newly appointed Acting Comptroller General of the Nigeria Customs Service (NCS), Deputy Comptroller General Adeniyi Bashir Adewale, and Hadiza Bala Usman, who was also appointed as Special Adviser on Policy Coordination to the President.

-The foremost Freight Forwarding association in a message from its Acting National President, Dr Farinto Collins Kayode said both appointments are round pegs in round holes, which will make impact in the Nigerian maritime sub-sector and urged the president to look for more qualified and professional capable hands to administer strategic positions in the country.
+The foremost Freight Forwarding Association in a message from its Acting National President, Dr Farinto Collins Kayode, said both appointments are round pegs in round holes, which will make impact in the Nigerian maritime sub-sector and urged the president to look for more qualified and professionals capable hands to administer strategic positions in the country.

 “We in ANLCA are particularly glad that our yearnings for career Customs Officer to be appointed the CG of Customs has been achieved.
 Remember, ANLCA was at the 9th National Assembly during the amendment of the Customs and Excise Management Act (CEMA) where one of our prayers was that the law should made it mandatory for a career Customs officer to be appointed as the Comptroller General of Customs and it was adopted and signed into law.
 We are grateful is happening in our eyes and we thank President Tinubu for this feat,” he added.